-Dyeing or coloring beards and hair is not unusual and has been accomplished for centuries in various ways.
-Today, millions of aging men are turning to the ever-growing shelves of men’s grooming products to fight the signs of aging in their hair.
-Fortunately, the process of coloring hair is not what it used to be as many products on the market today offer simple application straight out of the box.
+First off, using beard dyes to color your beard and hair is not unusual and has been accomplished for centuries in various ways!
+Today, millions of men are turning to the ever-growing shelves of men’s grooming products to fight the signs of aging in their hair.
+Fortunately, the process of using beard dye is not what it used to be, as many products on the market today offer simple application straight out of the box.
 However, with so many new products on the market, it is hard to know which will work best for your needs.

-One of the biggest challenges when coloring grey beards is selecting the right product and shade.
-Going with the wrong product or the wrong shade can not only look extremely fake (and silly) but it can actually age you more than going all natural.
+One of the biggest challenges when coloring a gray beard is selecting the right product and shade.
+Going with the wrong product or the wrong shade of beard/hair color can not only look extremely fake (and silly) but can actually age you more than going all natural.
 Everyone has seen the guy with reddish brown hair and a jet-black beard that is screaming “I just dyed my beard”.
-In order to avoid being that guy, following a few tips will help you find out how to achieve the most natural and realistic looking beard color that not only looks great, but fits your look and style.
+In order to avoid being that guy, here are a few tips that will help you find out how to achieve the most natural and realistic looking beard color that not only looks great, but fits your look and style.